 As we are unable to physically link at the moment, we have put together a bank of useful websites with home learning ideas and online safety guidelines, for you to access on our Home School Heroes page, please take a look!

 All Saints CE and St Luke’s CE – A Year 4 Linking Journey

-In 2017/18, alongside ten other Church of England primary schools in Rochdale, All Saints and St Luke’s worked together to produce ‘We Are One’ – a film aimed at exploring Christian values and diversity.
+Alongside ten other Church of England primary schools in Rochdale, All Saints and St Luke’s worked together to produce ‘We Are One’ – a film aimed at exploring Christian values and diversity.
 The Rochdale Linking Programme offered both schools the opportunity to continue to explore the concepts examined in their film.
-The Headteachers, Kim Farrall and Sharon Hardy, agreed that their year 4 classes would take part in the 2018/19 linking journey.
+The Headteachers, Kim Farrall and Sharon Hardy, agreed that their year 4 classes would continue to take part in the linking journey the following academic year.

 ‘St. Luke’s decided to participate in the Rochdale Linking Schools Programme to give children who do not have the opportunity to travel out of Heywood, the chance to broaden their mind set and meet new people,’ Kim Farrall, Headteacher, St Luke’s CE

 ‘All Saints’ decided to be involved in the Rochdale Linking Schools Programme as we believed that it would be a good opportunity for shared learning that would develop the children’s sense of community.
 Through collaboration with pupils from different contexts, we wanted our pupils to explore shared values and develop friendships,’ Sharon Hardy, Headteacher, All Saints.